 - Ask the candidate to describe a time when he or she had to learn a new product or service in a short time.

 - Ask the candidate how they learn, and what techniques they use to absorb new information quickly.

 10. Positive Attitude

 Being optimistic is most important.
 It keeps outsourced staff in good spirits while doing stressful work.
-Though customers don't see the smile on their faces, the cheerfulness of their voices can be heard.
+Though customers don’t see the smile on the agents’ faces, they can hear it in their voices.
 Having a positive outlook in life keeps outsourced staff sane in this mad, mad world of outsourcing.